raulgotor/maxim_max6675/README.md

 ### Further documentation

-_Please refer to the in code documentation and to the [MAXIM MAX6675 Datasheet](https://datasheets.maximintegrated.com/en/ds/MAX6675.pdf)_
+_Please refer to the in code documentation and to the [Maxim MAX6675 Datasheet](https://datasheets.maximintegrated.com/en/ds/MAX6675.pdf)_